-Discussion: "Public dose" is defined in 10 CFR Part 20 as "the dose received by a member of the public from exposure to radiation and/or radioactive material released by a licensee, or to any other source of radiation under the control of a licensee."
-Public dose excludes doses received from background radiation, sanitary sewerage discharges from licensees, and from medical procedures.
+Discussion: "Member of the public" is defined in 10 CFR 20.1003 as "any individual except when that individual is receiving an occupational dose."
+"Public dose" is defined as "the dose received by a member of the public from exposure to radiation and/or radioactive material released by a licensee, or to any other source of radiation under the control of a licensee."
+Public dose excludes doses received from background radiation, from sanitary sewerage discharges from licensees, and from medical procedures.
 Whether the dose to an individual is an occupational dose or a public dose depends on the individual's assigned duties.
 It does not depend on the area (restricted, controlled, or unrestricted) the individual is in when the dose is received.
-For guidance about accepted methodologies for determining dose to members of public, please refer to Appendix K.
+For guidance about accepted methodologies for determining dose to members of the public, please refer to Appendix K.